Adam Fox: Professional

 During the 2020–21 season, on April 6, during a 8–4 win over the Pittsburgh Penguins, Fox became the fourth defenseman in Rangers history to record an 11-game point streak.
 His point streak ended on April 9 at 12 games.
 He also became the first Rangers defenseman to assist on 11-straight power play goals.
 On April 29, Fox was named the recipient of the Steven MacDonald Extra Effort Award.
 He was given the award for his outstanding defense and consistent play throughout the season.
 Fox was the first defenseman to win the award since Brian Leetch won in 1997.
 On June 29, Fox won the James Norris Memorial Trophy for the 2020–21 NHL season.
 Fox became only the second defenseman in NHL history to win the award before starting his third season.
 He is the youngest winner since then Montreal Canadiens defenseman P. K. Subban won it at the age of 23 in 2013, and is the first Rangers player to receive the honor since Brian Leetch in 1997.
 In a shortened 56-game schedule, Fox led all defensemen with 42 assists and was second in points with 47, behind Tyson Barrie of the Edmonton Oilers.
 In 55 games, he registered five goals, posted a plus-19 rating, averaged 24:42 of ice time per game, and finished with 23 power play points.

 On November 1, 2021, Fox signed a seven-year, $66.5 million contract extension with the Rangers.
 In January 2022, Fox was chosen to his first NHL All-Star Game, which was held at T-Mobile Arena in Paradise, Nevada.
 After scoring two goals with an assist in a game against the Toronto Maple Leafs on January 19, Fox became the first Rangers defenseman to reach the 40-point mark in 40 games or fewer since Brian Leetch in the 2000–01 season.
-On November 6, during a game against the Calgary Flames, which marked Fox's first appearance in the Scotiabank Saddledome, Fox was heavily booed by Flames fans whenever he touched the puck.
-He scored a goal on Jacob Markström and mocked fans by putting his hand against his ear, but the goal was called back because of an offside, Flames fans throughout the game started chanting "Fox you suck!", which was caused by Fox not wanting to sign an entry-level contract with the Flames, his draft team.
+On November 6, during a game against the Calgary Flames, Fox was heavily booed by Flames fans whenever he touched the puck.
+He scored a goal at the end of the first period and started mocking fans, but the goal was called back because of an offside, Flames fans throughout the game started chanting "Fox you suck!", which was caused by Fox not wanting to sign an entry-level contract with the Flames, his draft team.

+Fox was a Norris Trophy finalist for the second time for the 2022–23 season.